ATNF/askapsoft/Code/Doc/user/current/doc/platform/externaltransfer.rst

 The ASKAP software team can supply Debian packages.
 Usage is similar to scp, but with a few extra parameters.
 To copy a file from the /scratch2 filesystem::

-    bbcp -z -P 10 -s 32 -w 2M -r galaxy-data1.pawsey.ivec.org:/scratch2/askap/user123/image.fits .
+    bbcp -z -P 10 -s 32 -w 2M -r galaxy-data1.pawsey.org.au:/scratch2/askap/user123/image.fits .

 and to copy a file to the /scratch2 filesystem::

-    bbcp -P 10 -s 32 -w 2M -r image.fits galaxy-data1.pawsey.ivec.org:/scratch2/askap/user123
+    bbcp -P 10 -s 32 -w 2M -r image.fits galaxy-data1.pawsey.org.au:/scratch2/askap/user123

-.. note:: The hostname necessary to use bbcp is *galaxy-data1.pawsey.ivec.org*.
+.. note:: The hostname necessary to use bbcp is *galaxy-data1.pawsey.org.au*.
 This is one of the
-          two hosts to which the *galaxydata* DNS alias points to (the other is *galaxy-data2*).
+          two hosts to which the *hpc-data* DNS alias points to (the other is *galaxy-data2*).
           This is necessary as bbcp doesn't reliably establish connections via the galaxydata alias due to the fact connections are round-robined between the two nodes.